fmv1992/data_sciences_challenge_01/output/output.md

 1. **Justify the chosen clustering algorithm.**
     * This algorithm is one of the most commonly used algorithm in Data Sciences.
-As such one can easily find support, implementations, discussions and suggestions on various references.
-Such vast amount of information is not something to be neglected.
+As such one can easily find support, implementations, discussions and suggestions on various references. **Such vast amount of information is not something to be neglected.**
-      It also allows the specification of the number of clusters to be found.
-      This is seen as drawback sometimes.
+      The algorithm also allows the specification of the number of clusters to be found.
+This is seen as drawback according to some sources.
 Yet I think that it can be overcome with successively running the algorithm with a different cluster number.
+Specifying the number of clusters also impedes the algorithm to come up with a number of clusters which may be uninterpretable (too few, e. g.
+2 or too many 10+).
-      Also it tends to yield clusters with similar size.
+      The algorithm tends to yield clusters with similar size.
 This may be a desired characteristic in a business setting for example, where investment of resources (time and capital) may be applied to a cluster of clients.
 In such cases one does not want to invest those in a cluster just to find out that it aggregates to just a few individuals of their clientele.
+      XXX TODO: discuss the random initialization of the algorithm; it may yield really different clusters depending on its initialization.

 1. **Present metrics of perfomance for the chosen algorithm.**
     * In this case the silhouette analysis was performed to assess the effectivenss of the clustering algorithm.
       Also the intra-group and inter-group standard deviation and means were taken in consideration to interpret the results of this clustering algorithm.

 1. **Discuss the metrics of performance to assess the clusters.**
-    * See [discussion of the clustering](#clustering) for a complete assessment of the clustering algorithm.
+    * See [discussion of the clustering](#clustering) for a detailed assessment of the clustering algorithm.

 1. **Explain the results.**